 For the past 3 decades, I’ve had the honor of teaching movement.
-Not a single day of teaching goes by where I don’t observe someone talking negatively and even viciously about their body.
+Not a day of teaching goes by where I don’t observe someone talking negatively and even viciously about their body.
 It’s usually women, but not always.
-It saddens me to watch these amazing, gifted, educated and talented people spend so much energy berating themselves while doing something they enjoy and in some cases love.
+It saddens me to watch these amazing, gifted and wonderful people spend so much energy berating themselves while doing something they enjoy.

-3 Practices to stop negative thinking and boost self-esteem.
+3 Practices to stop negative self-talk & boost self-esteem.